On P List of Movie Reviews

 10/20:

-I thought I had seen all of Steven Seagal's 90's movies, but somehow, The Patriot completely escaped
+I thought I had seen all of Steven Seagal's movies from the 90's, but somehow, The Patriot completely

-Back then, if somebody said, "Want to watch a Steven Seagal flick?," I would automatically think of Aikido, lots of action,
+Back then, if somebody said, "Want to watch a Steven Seagal flick?", I would automatically think of Aikido,

-leading immunologist in the country, shouldn't Steven Seagal know better to take protective measures after establishing
+here: for a leading immunologist in the country, shouldn't Steven Seagal know better to take protective measures

-contact with patient zero?
-Worse, he doesn't attempt to do the same thing for his (real-life) daughter.
+after establishing contact with patient zero?
+Worse, he doesn't attempt to do the same thing for his (real-life)

 Acting-wise, Steven Seagal is lifeless.
 Two wannabes appear: Burl Ives and Richard Farnsworth.
 The ending is

-silly: flower petals dropped from the sky to defeat a deadly virus.
-Yeah, right... *eyes roll* On a side note, director
+silly: flower petals dropped from the sky to defeat a deadly virus. *eyes roll* On a side note, director Dean

-Dean Semler won the Best Cinematography Oscar for Dances With Wolves, hence the Montana
+Semler won the Best Cinematography Oscar for Dances With Wolves,

 All in all, The Patriot is low in action and late to the party by a good three years after the releases of